 Every lecture in this module is followed by a quiz, owing to the theoretical nature of the subject.
 This is complemented by the final quiz and the assignment, which reinforce the learnings accumulated.
 Thus, the learner is set to dive deep into the advanced concepts.

 Introduction to machine learning

-All the relevant buzzwords – learning process, exploratory data analysis (EDA), feature selection, scaling and engineering, performance and bias-variance – are engaged in, with an emphasis on building the right intuition.
-Contrary to popular perception, this is where a data scientist spends most of their time.
+All the relevant buzzwords – learning process, Exploratory Data Analysis (EDA), feature selection, scaling and engineering, performance, and bias-variance – are engaged in, with an emphasis on building the right intuition.
+Contrary to popular perception, this is where data scientist spends most of their time.
 Thus, the philosophy and idea behind ‘the preparatory stage’ are communicated.
 There are five quizzes and two assignments, to reinvigorate the fundamentals.

-The module discusses additional concepts like decision trees, classification trees, bagging and boosting, to equip prospective practitioners with the knowledge of other tools that are employed for achieving different end goals.
-These complement and base upon the previous sections and cap off the two-part module on supervised learning
+The module discusses additional concepts like decision trees, classification trees, bagging, and boosting, to equip prospective practitioners with the knowledge of other tools that are employed for achieving different end goals.
+This complement and based upon the previous sections and cap off the two-part module on supervised learning

 Our course has multiple variants.
-While Apprentice goes beyond the run of the mill courses with live classes and case discussions, Wizard goes further by providing tips on job preparation in the form of CV-review and mock interview and guidance on an industry-pertinent project.
+While Apprentice goes beyond the run-of-the-mill courses with live classes and case discussions, Wizard goes further by providing tips on job preparation in the form of CV-review and mock interviews and guidance on an industry-pertinent project.
 These are pinpoint and concise in nature, to ensure you continue to advance fruitfully in your professional aspirations.
 Please note that the assignments indicated above are not provided for the Free and Dabbler variants.

 All in all, we would welcome all Data Science enthusiasts to come join us in changing the way we perceive learning Data Science online.
 Take your time before taking the decision.
 Be rest assured though that your investment in your future is the best investment you can make and with our assistance, no stone would be left unturned to align it with your vision.